 The Esselen were a tribe of California Indians who are indigenous to the Santa Lucia Mountains of the region now known as Big Sur in Monterey County, California.
 Before Spanish colonization, they lived seasonally on the coast and inland, surviving off the plentiful seafood during the summer and acorns and wildlife during the rest of the year.

-Little is known of the mode of life and practices of the Esselen, but they were certainly similar to those of the neighboring tribes.
-What little is known in regard to the Esselen language shows it to have been simple and regular and of a type similar to most of the languages of central California, but, notwithstanding a few words in common with Costanoan, of entirely unrelated vocabulary and therefore a distinct stock.
+Little is known of the Esselen’s mode of life and practices, but they were certainly similar to those of the neighboring tribes.
+What little is known about the Esselen language shows it to have been simple and regular and of a type similar to most of the languages of central California but, notwithstanding a few words in common with Costanoan, of entirely unrelated vocabulary and, therefore, a distinct stock.

 When the Spanish arrived in 1770, most of its members were living near the future site of the Mission San Carlos Borroméo del río Carmelo near Monterey, California.
-At that time they were estimated to be about 500 to 1200 individuals living in the steep, rocky region.
+At that time, about 500 to 1200 individuals were estimated to live in the steep, rocky region.

 Explorer and later Governor of Alta California Pedro Fages described their dress in an account written before 1775:

-Historically, they were one of the smallest Native American populations in California and due to their proximity to the three Spanish missions, they were likely one of the first whose culture was severely repressed as a result of European contact and domination.
-For years, they were assumed to have been exterminated but some tribal members avoided the mission life and emerged from the forests to work in nearby ranches in the early and late 1800s.
+Historically, they were one of the smallest Native American populations in California.
+Due to their proximity to the three Spanish missions, they were likely one of the first whose culture was severely repressed due to European contact and domination.
+They were assumed to have been exterminated for years, but some tribal members avoided the mission life and emerged from the forests to work in nearby ranches in the early and late 1800s.